Addressing Traumatic Brain Injury and Mental Health in Primary Care

 1:00pm - 2:30pm US Mountain Time

 This webinar is open to anyone.
 The free, 90-minutes training is the final session of our six-part series on the intersection of traumatic brain injury and mental health.
 It will focus on the primary health care community.
 Drawing on principles presented in previous webinars, this session will address specific concerns of the primary health care community concluding with an overview of the series and a Q & A session.

-View slide decks and recordings of sessions 1-5 on their product page.
+View slide decks and recordings of sessions 1-5 on this product page.